comic-xr/CoMIC/example/check-in/README.md

 ```

 ## Quick Start
-Write down how to write your code
+Write down how to run your code

 * 1
 * 2